 I will be returning to address the implications of this information in more detail in future posts, but I would like to provide a brief list the alternating polarities below, for the benefit of those who would like to start exploring this.

-I look forward to being able to set out a much more comprehensive explanation of this somatic dimension of the mandala in a later post in this series, but I also need to address each of the brahmavihāras in sufficient detail – and each one is extraordinarily rich with meaning.
-In my next post I will be moving on clockwise round the mandala to the red Western Quadrant of the mandala, and to the brahmavihāra of mettā, or Loving Kindness, which is associated with the Emotional Body (and the Solar Plexus Chakra).
+I look forward to being able to set out a much more comprehensive explanation of this somatic dimension of the mandala in later articles in this series, but I also need to address each of the brahmavihāras in sufficient detail – as each one is extraordinarily rich with meaning and significance.
+In my next article, I will be moving on clockwise round the mandala to the red Western Quadrant of the mandala, and to the brahmavihāra of mettā, or Loving Kindness, which is associated with the Emotional Body and the Solar Plexus Chakra.